What is the HPC hardware ecosystem at Lafayette?

 - All nodes are connected by an EDR InfiniBand (100Gb/sec) network

-- All nodes run on Red Hat Enterprise Linux (RHEL) version 7
+- All nodes run Rocky Linux version 8

-In addition, through our Red Hat Enterprise Virtualization (RHEV) service, we offer the ability to stand up virtual machines (VMs) with various configurations for research and teaching needs.
+In addition, we offer some ability to stand up virtual machines (VMs) with various configurations for research and teaching needs.

-In situations where insufficient computational resources (e.g., cores, memory, etc.) are available to handle all pending jobs, SLURM relies on a “fair-share” algorithm to determine priority.
+In situations where insufficient computational resources (e.g., cores, memory, etc.) are available to handle all pending jobs, Slurm relies on a “fair-share” algorithm to determine priority.
 Essentially, if you have not used many computational resources recently, you will have an earlier queue position than another user who has used a greater amount of resources.
 Additional information about job prioritization and using Slurm can be found on our Slurm help page.

 Can I purchase computational nodes on the cluster to which I have exclusive access?